 The mess hall erupted into gales of laughter.

 After a while, Brother Ashriel continued his story over Halmeth’s uncomfortably red face.
 “Needless to say, we parted company, the Storm Zealots firing shots as we withdrew back to our landing craft.
-They only stopped following when Brother Amurael started shooting back, then they withdrew as well, practically dragging their Captain back with them.”
+They only stopped following when Brother Amurael started shooting back.
+They withdrew then as well, practically dragging their Captain back with them.”

-Whispers and voices of disbelief sounded in the mess hall.
+Voices of disbelief sounded in the mess hall.

-“Yes Brothers, you heard correctly, Brother Captain Zuriel commanded our outnumbered forces on a frontal assault of a heavily fortified enemy position, against the superior fire power of an enemy that specializes in defense.”
+“Yes Brothers, you heard correctly, Brother Captain Zuriel commanded our outnumbered force on a frontal assault of a heavily fortified enemy position, against the superior fire power of an enemy that specializes in defense.”